Los Angeles Rams: The 2017 Cinderella Team Or A Legit Contender? [Opinion]

 — Los Angeles Rams (@RamsNFL) December 4, 2017

 While Todd Gurley is still the focal point of the offense, his numbers have declined some due to Goff spreading the ball around.
 When you win, the stats are not important.
 This is what Cam Newton learned during his MVP season that year.
-Goff, still a little wet behind the ears has played himself into MVP discussions but it’s been the defense that has kept this team on an even keel.
+Goff, still a little wet behind the ears, has played himself into MVP discussions but it’s been the defense that has kept this team on an even keel.

 5️⃣ Takeaways: #LARams Sweep Cardinals in 2017